You probably don’t want to read this post. It’s not warm and fuzzy. Fair warning.

 Perhaps rather than jumping on the “pets are forever” bandwagon, or the “someone else’s problem” bandwagon, you default to asking yourself what is best for the animal.
 After all, shouldn’t veterinarians be advocates for the pet first?

 That’s true, we should.
-But our conclusions as to what is best for the cat, may not necessarily match yours.
+But our conclusions as to what is best for the pet, may not necessarily match yours.

 What if this unwanted cat is peeing on this woman’s stuff because he’s living in constant fear, and he misses his original mommy and daddy, and he doesn’t understand why he’s in this strange woman’s home?
 What if he is forever doomed to live a life of constant anxiety, every day peeing from sheer panic, his little heart racing?
 Anxiety is clearly far and away the most common cause of inappropriate urination, as we have discussed before.
 Is it better to insist this woman force the forever-scared cat to live in fear, or should she end his emotional suffering?

-There is no magic pill that will take all this cat’s problems away.
+There is no magic pill that will take either pet’s anxiety away.
 No magical place where scared animals can free themselves of Earthly woes and live a life of paradise.
-Well, OK, depending on your religious views, there is this one place…
+There’s no “farm” waiting to take all the unwanted cats and dogs of the world…

-If a veterinary clinic doesn’t euthanize the cat, who will?
+If a veterinary clinic doesn’t euthanize the unwanted pet, who will?

-The most uncomfortable aspect of this situation, for me at least, is knowing that if we don’t put this woman’s unwanted cat to sleep, she’ll either toss him outside or take him to the shelter.
+The most uncomfortable aspect of this situation, for me at least, is knowing that if we don’t put this unwanted pet to sleep, she might either get tossed outside or taken to the shelter.
 I realize we have some excellent shelters in Indianapolis, and there is a fine chance he will find a lovely home, but… maybe not.
-If his primary problem is anxiety, is it better to send him to yet another facility, this time lined wall to wall with other cats, and no certain future of ever leaving?
+If his primary problem is anxiety, is it better to send him to yet another facility, this time lined wall to wall with other pets, and no certain future of ever leaving?

 Some days, advocating for our patients means helping them die young, rather than live a long and unhappy life.